laradji/zabbix/README.md

 USAGE :
 =======

-Be carefull when you update your server version, you need to run the sql patch in /opt/zabbix-$VERSION.
+Be careful when you update your server version, you need to run the sql patch in /opt/zabbix-$VERSION.

 Please include the default recipe before using any other recipe.